AndrewAPrice/Perception/Services/Kernel/system calls.md

 ### Input
 * `rdi` - `51`
 * `rax` - **Permission Bitfield:**
-  - Bit 0: Process has driver privilege rights.
+  - Bit 0: Process has driver privilege rights (can only be granted if the creator process has driver privileges).
   - Bit 1: Process has permission to spawn child processes.
+  - Bit 2: Process has permission to set the focused process.
+  - Bit 3: Process has permission to terminate processes.
 * `rbx`..`r15` - 10 registers holding up to 80 ASCII characters defining the new process name.

 ### Output